perma-id/w3id.org/seas/README.md

 SEAS Ontologies other resources
-The web site that exposes ontologies from the project SEAS, SPARQL-Generate queries to interpret Green-Button files as RDF, and other resources
+The web site that exposes ontologies from the project SEAS
 ===

 Homepage: